 This is the true essence of sport, yoga, and life... the practice IS the path.

 And as verse 1.65 of the Haṭha Yoga Pradīpikā says, “One who is intent on practice will attain success.”

 If you want to achieve true, lasting success in skating and life, show up today to the mat and to the ice.
-Get started with these free practices.
+Get started with this FREE Peak Performance package.

 Author // the skating yogi

 My name is Sarah Neal.
 I have been immersed in the world of figure skating for over four decades.
 I have seen firsthand the abuse that happens at the higher levels of our sport and experienced how that trickles down into unhealthy training practices and habits at the lower levels.
 I have seen this play out in the operations of the very institutions that control our sport.
 Whether for a profession or hobby, pursuing skating should be a joyful, rewarding process.
 It should be an opportunity for athletic and personal growth and for building lasting friendships.
 With this in mind and following the 8 limbs of yoga, I use movement, breathwork, meditation, self-reflection, and community to help skating folks transform their outlook and relationship with skating.
 I help them learn to ditch comparisons and connect with their true selves and new possibilities.
 I also educate skating folks on building and nurturing a safer, more supportive skating community while continuing to develop skaters as authentic humans.
 I don't have all the solutions figured out, but I know what is kind and what feels right in my heart, and I know that yoga can change people because it changed me.